Local well-posedness for the nonlinear Schr\"odinger equation in the intersection of modulation spaces $M_{p, q}^s(\mathbb{R}^d) \cap M_{\infty, 1}(\mathbb{R}^d)$: Introduction

 The remainder of our paper is structured as follows.
-We start with Section \ref{sec:modulation_spaces} providing an overview over modulation spaces, showing that Proposition \ref{prop:algebra_property} follows from Theorem \ref{thm:hoelder_like_inequality} and sketching a simple proof of Theorem \ref{thm:schroedinger}.
-In Section \ref{sec:algebra_property} we prove an algebra property of the weighted sequence spaces $l_s^q(\Z^d)$ for sufficiently large $s$.
-In the subsequent Section \ref{sec:hoelder_like_inequality} we prove the Hölder-like inequality from Theorem \ref{thm:hoelder_like_inequality}.
-Finally, we prove Theorem \ref{thm:local_well-posedness} on the local well-posedness in Section \ref{sec:local_well-posedness}.
+We start with Section \ref{sec:preliminaries} providing an overview over modulation spaces and the free Schr\"odinger propagator on them.
+In Section \ref{sec:littlewood_paley} we apply methods from the Littlewood-Paley theory to prove Theorem \ref{thm:littlewood_paley}.
+In the subsequent Section \ref{sec:algebra} we prove the algebra property from Theorem \ref{thm:algebra}, notice the resulting similar property for weighted sequence spaces in Lemma \ref{lem:algebra_property_seq}, and deduce the H\"older-type inequality stated in Theorem \ref{thm:hoelder}.
+Finally, we prove Theorem \ref{thm:lwp} on the local well-posedness in Section \ref{sec:local_well-posedness}.